 This is the first and most obvious tell-tale sign of a coolant leak.

-On some cars there is a cap on the radiator where you can also inspect the coolant level and see if everything is OK.
+On some cars, there is a cap on the radiator where you can also inspect the coolant level and see if everything is OK.

 If you want to learn how to do this, click here for a separate article on that topic.

-Once the coolant level falls under minimum, the system is not able to cool down the engine.
+Once the coolant level falls under the minimum, the system is not able to cool down the engine.

 This then leads to overheating.

-First signs will be if the temperature gauge shows above-normal temperature or the coolant level warning light goes on.
+The first signs will be if the temperature gauge shows above-normal temperature or the coolant level warning light goes on.

-If this does happen, pull aside as soon as possible and make an inspection (coolant level, leaks etc.)
+If this does happen, pull aside as soon as possible and make an inspection (coolant level, leaks, etc.)

 If you’re interested in what are the most common reasons for an overheating car, click here to read a separate article on that topic.